5l1v3r1/packetgen-wiki/WiFi.md

 frames, and try to parse it when parsing or capturing.

 But, some drivers remove FCS field when capturing, and/or do not support setting it.
-You may deactivate FCS in Dot11, for all packets:
+In this case, you may deactivate FCS in Dot11, for all packets:

 ```ruby
 PacketGen::Header::Dot11.has_fcs = false